JoachimSchurig/CppGPIO/README.md

 CppGPIO is a C++ library for the GPIOs of embedded systems like the Raspberry Pi written entirely in the modern C++ dialect C++14.

-With the current source it only works on the Pi, but it has enough abstraction to be ported to other boards.
+It provides a fallback to C++11 however.
+Please read below.

-CppGPIO is a pure C++14 library.
-You cannot use it from C nor from non-C++14 capable compilers.
+With the current source CppGPIO only works on the Pi, but it has enough abstraction to be ported to other boards.

 It implements a high speed low level access on the GPIO pins of the embedded CPU, much like the C libraries like [wiringPi](http://wiringpi.com) or the [bcm2835](http://www.airspayce.com/mikem/bcm2835/) library.